 The perception of pitch varies from person to person.
 Some folk, around 1 in 10,000, have absolute pitch which meant that they can quickly name random notes.
 The other 9,999 have imperfect pitch in that they can still differentiate between low middle and high with varying degrees of accuracy and can more precise with practice.
 There are some, usually music makers, who have relative pitch who are good at identifying the interval between two notes, e.g. up a ferfect 5th, down 3 frets with out knowing the names of the notes.

 Music is speech on a grid.
-Because the child of two or three is so subconsciously aware of the harmonics of their voice they can learn to shape exactly the vowels sounds of their mother tongue and its precise timings such that they already learning the accents of their elders, their town and social class.
+Because the child of two or three is so subconsciously aware of the harmonics of their voice they can learn to shape exactly the vowels sounds of their mother tongue and its precise timings such that they already learning the accents of their parents, their town and social class.
 They can already manipulate sounds in three dimensions simultaneously, the voice pitch note (fundamental) and two independent areas of focus in the harmonics of the fundamental (formants).
 That awareness also enables them to learn to sing the scales of their mother culture perhaps by aligning the harmonics of notes as they follow each other.
-Some learn to sing in tune at the age of two while others never get very good at it.
-The accuracy of their timing however allows most people to chant in time when they are in a political rally. or sports match.
-The pitch/rhythm grid allows people to chant or sing together to share timeless thoughts and express common ideals.
+Some learn to sing beautifully in tune at the age of two while others never get very good at it.
+In some languages, called quantity languages (e.g Finnish) the duration of a vowel or consonant can change the meaning of a word.
+Most people are accurate enough to chant in time when they are in a political rally. or sports match.
+The pitch/rhythm grid allows people to chant or sing together to share timeless thoughts and express common ideals or sentiments, whereas speech can convey novel and individual thoughts.

 Whether speaking or singing the child can get a 100% match with the harmonics of its mothers speech but only 50% of its fathers as his will have dropped an octave at puberty.
 This change, along with beard growth, exaggerates the superior size and strength of the male and makes him more threatening to animals, other tribes and within the tribe.
 My guess is that these features predate speech and allowed that to evolve as a specialisation of the mother and child.